IQSS/Zelig/source/installation_quickstart.rst

     Scatterplot

 Also included in the scatter plot is a "best-fit" regression line that indicates a positive and linear relationship between our two variables.
-This basic test coupled with the fact that our outcome variable (distance) is continuous our best choice for model to use is a least squares regression.
+This basic test coupled with the fact that our outcome variable (distance) is continuous suggests that an appropriate model to use is least squares regression.

 To fit this model to our data, we must first create Zelig least squares object, then specify our model, and finally regress distance on speed to estimate the relationship between speed and distance: